mmaelicke/scikit-gstat/docs/userguide/introduction.rst

 today.
 It is not the objective of ``scikit-gstat`` to be a comprehensive collection of all available tools.
 The objective is more to offer some common and also more sophisticated tools for variogram analysis.
-Thus, when useing ``scikit-gstat``, you typically need another library for the actual application, like interpolation.
+Thus, when using ``scikit-gstat``, you typically need another library for the actual application, like interpolation.
 In most cases that will be `gstools <https://geostat-framework.readthedocs.io/projects/gstools/en/latest/>`_.
 However, one can split geostatistics into three main fields, each of it with its